Effect of Local Topological Changes on Resistance in Spatially-Embedded Disordered Networks: Discussion and Conclusions

-Large changes in either $\Reff$ or $\Rtot$ correlate to how efficiently current can be transported away from boundaries.
-In the case of $\Reff$, we specifically measured between two nodes on the boundary (opposite corners of a network) finding edges that disrupt or enhance the pathway across the network have the largest effect, especially when no other edges in the local neighborhood can support the disruption.
-For $\Rtot$, we found that edges originally parallel to the network boundary produce the largest changes to the resistance when flipped.
-Such a large change in resistance occurs because these flipped edges now offer a more direct pathway for electrical transport away from the network boundary.
-Overall, we see some relationship to shortest paths in the network, but a shortest path alone cannot completely describe either the effective resistances nor predict the effect of single topological changes.
+This study, focused on finite-sized network representations of two-phase open lattice materials, departs from typical treatments of random graphs that seek global quantifiers or ensemble-averaged statistics.
+Overall, we saw some relationship to shortest paths in the network, but a shortest path alone cannot completely describe either the effective resistances or predict the effect of single topological changes.
+For example, decreases to $\Rtot$ were consistent with the addition of new shortest paths after a diagonal edge was flipped, but could not predict differences in the magnitude of this change.
 Similarly, other network statistics like edge betweenness that are able to predict failure processes in materials \cite{berthier_forecasting_2019} fail to predict the magnitude of the changes in $\Reff$ \cite{obrero_electrical_2025}.
-While we focused here on how topological changes in particular regions of the network effect $\Reff$, the quantification of the relationship between transport and global network characteristics as a function of disorder and tessellation type is also of interest (see, e.g., Ref. \cite{raj_local_2025}).

-The effect of individual topological changes is a finite-size effect.
-The total effective resistance is the summation of all the pairwise effective resistances; it averages over more of a network and each individual edge is less important.
-Thus, we saw an order of magnitude decrease in the percentage change of $\Rtot$ over $\Reff$.
-Furthermore, we saw a decrease in the maximum percent change of $\Reff$ as the network size is increased.
-From a material design point of view, the effect of local topological changes remains an important effect to study due to the practical limitations in network size imposed by the additive manufacturing methods commonly used to make network metamaterials (e.g., in Refs. \cite{obrero_electrical_2025, moody_methodology_2025, shen_autonomous_2024}).
-Understanding which local regions of the network produce the largest change can guide optimization routines in this high-dimensional design space to manufacture disordered network metamaterials with tailored transport properties.
+We briefly addressed ensemble-averaged statistics, confirming that each edge's importance vanishes as the number of nodes increases.
+The average edge length scales with $1/\sqrt{N}$ \cite{obrero_electrical_2025} and the number of edges scales linearly with $N$, however, the rate of vanishing importance scaled neither as $1/\sqrt{N}$ nor $1/N^{1/4}$.
+Mean effective resistance was found to increase slightly with local order; see e.g., Ref.~\cite{raj_local_2025} for more relationships between transport and global network characteristics as a function of disorder and tessellation type.\\